-There were 3,711,668 shares remaining available for grant under this plan as of December 31, 2022.
-Options are exercisable on a variety of dates, including from the second, third, fourth or fifth anniversary of the grant date.
+There were 3,867,028 shares remaining available for grant under this plan as of December 31, 2023.
 The 2012 Plan shall continue in effect until terminated by the board of directors, except that no incentive stock option may be granted under the 2012 Plan after April 21, 2026 or after its expiration.
 That termination will not affect the validity of any grants outstanding at that date.